Registration for the Lake Michigan Trail Marathon Opens on February 3, 2014 at 9:00 a.m.

 Lake Michigan Trail Marathon Map

-Section 1 – Sheridan Park to Grant Park Beach (4.5 miles).
-This section includes a small amount of road at the start and then the rest is paved trail.
-It is mostly flat but there is a couple of rolling hills and a sharp downhill to the beach.
-There is an aid station 2 miles from Sheridan Park on the Oak Leaf Trail and another one at the beach.
+Section 1 – Sheridan Park to Grant Park (5.3 miles).
+This section includes a small amount of road at the start and then the rest is paved trail until the turnaround around Mile 4.2 in Grant Park.
+Then it will take Grant Park Drive about 1.1 miles north to the Seven Bridges Trailhead.
+It is mostly flat but there is a couple of rolling hills.
+There is an aid station 2 miles from Sheridan Park on the Oak Leaf Trail and another one at the turnaround.

-Section 3 – Seven Bridges Hiking Trail to Sheridan Park (3.5 miles).
-This section is a mixed bag of terrain.
-Once off the beach, runners will head on to the Seven Bridges Hiking Trail.
-Much of it is stone and there are several steps, and some up hill sections.
-The trail will veer to the north and will take runners through a grassy section near Grant Park Picnic Area #7 and will cut behind the large apartment building just north of Grant Park and then hook up with the Forked Astor Hiking Trail in Warnimont Park.
+Section 2 – Seven Bridges Hiking Trail to Sheridan Park (4.2 miles).
+This section is a mixed bag of terrain, with dirt trails, wooden bridges, rocks and even some steps.
+The trail will veer to the north and will take runners through a grassy section near Grant Park Picnic Area #7 before getting back on the Oak Leaf Trail for a short distance, and then picking up the Forked Astor Hiking Trail in Warnimont Park.
 There is a maze of paths back there so runners will have to pay close attention to the course markings.
 Although the Forked Astor is mainly flat, it can be slow due to the many winding paths.
-At one brief point the trail connects with the Oak Leaf, which where aid station 1 is.
 The hiking trails come to an end just south of the Cudahy Gun Club and at that point runners will get back on the Oak Leaf Trail and follow that into Sheridan Park, where aid station 3 is located.

-All participants will cover sections 1, 2 and 3 once.
+All participants will cover sections 1 and 2 once.
 The marathon and 50k runners will traverse those sections twice, and the 20-milers will do part of it a second time.
-Section 4 will be covered in its entirely by the 50k runners, the marathoners and the 20-milers, while the half marathoners will turn around at aid station 3 and head back to Sheridan Park.
-The 50k runners will do most or all of section 4 a second time.
+Section 3 will be covered in its entirely by the 50k runners, the marathoners and the 20-milers, while the half marathoners will turn around at aid station 4 and head back to Sheridan Park.

 The furthest distance between aid stations will be 2.5 miles.
 Many of the aid stations can be used multiple times depending on the location and the event.
-The stations will have water, SW.O.R.D and other nutrition products to be announced.
+The stations will have water, sports drink and other nutrition products to be announced.

 Parking is available in the Cudahy High School Parking lot, which can be accessed from Pulaski Street.
 Take Lake Drive to Pulaski, turn east (toward the lake) and the parking lot will be on the left side.
 The starting line and packet pickup area are about two blocks north of the parking lot.
 There is also plenty of parking in Sheridan Park and on city streets near the Cudahy High School Football Stadium.